All TCC students who plan to graduate in a program in excess of 45 semester credits are required to demonstrate basic computer competency with:

 to ensure that they are prepared for the technologies in use in the workplace and at four-year colleges and universities.

-Print pdf document with all computer competency requirements through Spring 2013 Graduation.
+Print and/or save document with all computer competency requirements through Spring 2015 Graduation.

 Two ways to meet requirements: